 - Feedlot run-off

 - Leaking sewage systems

-In recent years, drought, especially in the southwest US, has had the biggest impact on groundwater supplies and quality.
+In recent years, drought has had the biggest impact on groundwater supplies and quality.